eni6ma/eni6ma.github.io/about.md

   <!-- <a href="mailto:soltrinox@gmail.com" class="bg-white text-black px-6 py-2 rounded-full font-semibold">Contact Us</a> -->
 <!-- </sectißon> -->

+Biometric logins and traditional multi-factor authentication (MFA) both depend on data that can be stolen and on hardware that can break.
+A fingerprint, face scan, or one-time code must travel over a network or sit on a device.
+If that data leaks, it is compromised for life, your face cannot be re-issued.
+Phones run out of battery, tokens get lost, and hardware cameras can be spoofed with photos or gummy prints.
+Attackers can still intercept or replay codes in transit, and every stored biometric hash or shared secret drags an organisation into heavy GDPR, HIPAA, or PCI audit scope.
+Even the cryptography behind today’s MFA will need replacing when practical quantum computers arrive.

+ENI6MA’s PASS PLUS avoids every one of those weaknesses.
+No secret ever leaves the user’s mind, so there is nothing to steal, replay, or store.
+If a mnemonic is exposed, the user simply chooses a new one, no lifetime damage.
+It runs on any screen or even on paper card grids, works offline, and never ties a person’s identity to a fragile device.
+The one-time challenge is generated with quantum-grade randomness, so a recorded session is useless the next time, and the protocol’s information-theoretic design is already safe against future quantum attacks.

+The experience is different too.
+Setup is a one-off: a user invents a short colour-shape story, their private mnemonic map.
+At login they see a shuffled grid of symbols, tap or speak the public colours that match their private map, and they are in.
+It feels like solving a quick puzzle instead of filling a form.
+Lose the phone, switch devices, or sit in an offline kiosk and the same mental ritual still works, no reset emails, no help-desk call, no waiting on an SMS that may never arrive.
+Because nothing personal leaves the brain, no site can track a user across services, and auditors find no credentials at rest.
+In short, biometrics and MFA secure the perimeter with fragile, irrevocable data; ENI6MA secures identity at its source, inside the user’s head, while making sign-in faster and friendlier for everyone.

 <!-- Problem Section -->
 <section class="bg-gray-100 py-20 px-8">
   <div class="max-w-5xl mx-auto text-center">